- Off road parking

 Pensax 1.5 miles.
 A delightful detached cottage set next to the owner’s home, in its own private grounds, surrounded by beautiful Worcestershire countryside near the picturesque villages of Pensax and Abberley.
 Beautifully furnished throughout, this Pensax holiday cottage provides light and contemporary accommodation, perfect for a get together with family and friends.
 There are four attractive bedrooms, with the single accessed through one of the king-size rooms, providing perfect accommodation for a family.
 There’s also a luxurious family bathroom as well as a separate ground floor shower room.
 Relax in the sumptuous sitting room with its warming woodburner or enjoy a celebratory dinner with family and friends in the spacious kitchen, or a quick bite at the breakfast bar before heading out on an adventure.
 Guests of all ages will adore the games room at this Pensax cottage, where you can enjoy pool or table tennis; or imagine a sunny afternoon spent in the large enclosed gardens, where little ones can play and everyone will enjoy in a barbecue.
 The pretty little villages of Pensax and Abberley boast two traditional pubs, both serving good food and real ale, with The Bell at Pensax boasting numerous CAMRA awards for its ales.
 The area surrounding this Pensax cottage offers plenty of pretty footpaths and cycle routes to suit all abilities, including the Worcestershire Way, as well as the beautiful, ancient woodlands of Wyre Forest, one of the largest in the country and the Malvern Hills.
 A little further afield are the historic towns of Malvern, Bewdley, Stourport-on-Severn, Ludlow and Hereford, perfect for a day trip.
 This beautiful Worcestershire holiday cottage offers a delightful holiday base for a getaway to remember.

 Oil central heating with woodburner.
 Electric oven and hob, microwave, fridge, freezer, washer/dryer, dishwasher, TV with Freeview, DVD, radio, iPod dock, WiFi, selection of books, games and DVDs.
 Fuel, power and fuel for woodburner inc. in rent.
 Bed linen and towels inc. in rent.
 Off road parking for 4 cars.
 Lockable bike storage.
 Enclosed lawned garden with patio, furniture and BBQ.
 Sorry, no pets and no smoking.
 Shop 2 miles, pub 5 mins walk.
-Note: Single bedroom is accessed via 1 x king-size double bedroom only.
+Note: Single bedroom is only accessed via a double bedroom.

 - Last minute